-- 133. The Applicant shall provide documentation regarding the source of onsite wetland delineation and a description of any actions to be taken to minimize and/or mitigate the impact of the development on existing wetlands as required by Article XIII of the City of Alexandria Zoning Ordinance.
-(T&ES) - 134.
+- 143. The Applicant shall provide documentation regarding the source of onsite wetland delineation and a description of any actions to be taken to minimize and/or mitigate the impact of the development on existing wetlands as required by Article XIII of the City of Alexandria Zoning Ordinance.
+(T&ES) - 144.
 The project is located within an existing RPA or mapped wetland area, therefore the applicant shall prepare a Water Quality Impact Assessment in accordance with the provisions of Article XIII of the City of Alexandria Zoning Ordinance to the satisfaction of the Director of Transportation and Environmental Services.
-(T&ES) - 135.
+(T&ES) - 145.
 The Applicant is required to mitigate any impacts on water quality of the development by encroachment into and/or destruction of an existing resource protection areas (RPA's) and mapped wetland area by the following methods to the satisfaction of the Director of Transportation and Environmental Services: - a.
 Increasing vegetation onsite and/or performing offsite plantings. - b.
 These mitigation efforts shall be quantified and tabulated against encroachments as follows: - c.
 Wetlands destruction shall be mitigated at a ratio of 2:1 and offsite at 3:1. - d.
 Resource Protection Area (RPA) Encroachments shall be mitigated according to the guidelines suggested in the "Riparian Buffers Modification & Mitigation Guidance Manual" by the Chesapeake Bay Local Assistance Department.
-The planting area of onsite mitigation required to offset the proposed RPA encroachment shall, at a minimum, be equal to the limits of disturbance within the RPA outside the present impervious area in the RPA.(T&ES) - 136.
-The retaining wall shall not encroach into the RPA.
-(T&ES) - 137.
-A minimum of three surface parking spaces on the west side of the property within the RPA shall be removed and restored to RPA standards; landscaping to be approved by the Director of T&ES and P&Z. (T&ES)(P&Z)
+The planting area of onsite mitigation required to offset the proposed RPA encroachment shall, at a minimum, be equal to the limits of disturbance within the RPA outside the present impervious area in the RPA.(T&ES) - 146.
+CONDITION AMENDED BY STAFF: The retaining wall shall not encroach into the RPA that does not have pre-existing impervious surface.
+(T&ES) - 147.
+CONDITION DELETED BY STAFF: A minimum of three surface parking spaces on the west side of the property within the RPA shall be removed and restored to RPA standards; landscaping to be approved by the Director of T&ES and P&Z. (T&ES)(P&Z)